teliva/material-demo/README.md

 # material-demo
-Demo of how various materials behave in configurator
+Demo for the purpose of demonstrating PBR material using different parameters for metallic roughness.